Foreign travel advice

 On arrival in Zambia, customs officials may ask to see prescriptions for any medication you bring into the country.

 Food bought from local street vendors may not meet adequate hygiene standards.
-In February 2016, there were reports of a cholera outbreak in several townships in Lusaka Province and Chibombo in Central Province.
 Health officials are concerned about poor hygiene in markets and other food outlets which are prone to cholera.
+See Food and water hygiene.

 If you need emergency medical assistance during your trip, dial 999 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.